wombleton/gitlaw-nz/acts/S/Securities Trustees and Statutory Supervisors Act 2011.md

     *   (b) performing the functions of the statutory supervisor in respect of the affected retirement village.

-    (7) A person who, without reasonable excuse, uses a document provided pursuant to a notice under this section other than for a purpose referred to in subsection (6) commits an offence and is liable on summary conviction to a fine not exceeding $100,000\.
+    (7) A person who, without reasonable excuse, uses a document provided pursuant to a notice under this section other than for a purpose referred to in subsection (6) commits an offence and is liable on conviction to a fine not exceeding $100,000\.

+    Section 39(5): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 39(7): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Appeal to High Court against removal notice, etc

-*   (1) A licensee may appeal to the High Court against a decision to give a removal notice, variation notice, or cancellation notice under [section 32(2)(b) to (d)][43].
+*   (1) A licensee may appeal to the High Court against a decision to give a removal notice, variation notice, or cancellation notice under [section 32(2)(b) to (d)][44].

     (2) The licensee must lodge an appeal no later than 20 working days, or such further period as the court may allow, after receiving the removal notice, variation notice, or cancellation notice.